Academic year 2023/24

 Qualifications are grouped into A level (subset of Academic), applied general, and tech level exam cohorts at level 3, and technical certificates at level 2.
 Applied general, tech level and technical certificates are ‘vocational and technical qualifications’ (VTQs).
 Students can be reported in more than one exam cohort.
 Further detail on the cohorts is available in 16 to 18 accountability headline measures: technical guide (opens in a new tab).

-The A level cohort continues to grow
+The level 3 cohort continues to grow

 The A level cohort, which includes some students who just enter AS levels, continues to grow following an initial decline when A and AS levels were decoupled during A level reform (opens in a new tab).